Monthly Inventory Statement of Butter and Cheese (BUCH)

 The integrated approach makes reporting easier for firms operating in different industries because they can provide similar information for each branch operation.
 This way they avoid having to respond to questionnaires that differ for each industry in terms of format, wording and even concepts.
 The combined results produce more coherent and accurate statistics on the economy.

 Collection period: Ten days following the reference period

 Data sources and methodology

-The universe consists of all cold storage warehouses storing dairy products.
+The target Population consists of all cold storage warehouses that keep butter and cheese stocks.

 This survey is a census.

 Responding to this survey is mandatory.